 What do I do if I lose my Boating Education Certificate or Hunter Education Card?

 To receive a duplicate Boating Education Certificate, call the Boating Education program office at 302-739-9915 and request a duplicate card.
-To receive a duplicate Hunter Education Card, call the Hunter Education program office at 302-323-5336 and request a duplicate card.
-There is no charge for duplicate cards.

 I have or want an exotic animal.
 What do I need to do?